stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 supported, including WS-Addressing, WS-ReliableMessaging, WS-Discovery, WS-Security, WS-Policy, WS-SecurityPolicy, and WS-SecureConversation.

-This document focusses on XML data bindings.
+This article focusses mainly on XML data bindings.
 XML data bindings for C/C++ bind XML schema types to C/C++ types.
 So integers in XML are bound to C integers, strings in XML are bound to C or C++ strings, complex types in XML are bound to C structs or C++ classes, and so on.

-A data binding is dual.
+A data binding is dual, meaning supporting a two way direction for development.
 Either you start with WSDLs and/or XML schemas that are mapped to equivalent C/C++ types, or you start with C/C++ types that are mapped to XSD types.
 Either way, the end result is that you can serialize C/C++ types in XML such that your XML is an instance of XML schema(s) and is validated against these schema(s).

 This covers all of the following standard XSD components with their optional attributes and properties: